How to configure single sign-on (SSO) for ServiceNow

 - You can leave the authentication fields empty if you're not going to use the end user self-service features of ADSelfService Plus.

-- Back in the Add Domain Details window, click Add to complete adding the Active Directory domain in ADSelfService Plus.
+- Back in the Add New Domain window, click Save to complete adding the Active Directory domain in ADSelfService Plus.

 Getting the SAML details from ADSelfService Plus

-- Click Download SSO Certificate in the top-right corner of the screen.
+- Click IdP Details in the top-right corner of the screen.

-- In the pop-up that appears, click Download metadata file and save the XML file.
+- In the pop-up that appears, click Download IdP Metadata file and save the XML file.
 Open the file in a text editor and copy its content.

 - Log in to ServiceNow with administrator credentials.